I may receive commissions when you click links and make purchases. View details here.

 Westerly’s downtown area also has much to offer, with plenty of restaurants, boutiques, and art galleries.
 Stop into Savoy Bookshop and Cafe for a coffee and a book to take a short break during an afternoon of shopping.

 Are any Swifties out there?
-A Swifter is a Taylor Swift fan for those who don’t know.
 If that is you, you might want to sneak a peak at Holiday House, a beautiful mansion owned by Swift right on the Connecticut coast in Watch Hill.
 It inspired her song, The Last Great American Dynasty, on her Folklore album.
+You can see it perched high on the hill when driving to Watch Hill’s downtown and from the Watch Hill Lighthouse.

 Block Island is a scenic destination located just off the coast of Rhode Island, making it ideal for a New England day trip from CT.
 Block Island is known for its stunning beaches and miles of trails that offer breathtaking views of the Atlantic Ocean.